Hoyasumii/avengers-endgame/README.md

 ROCKET: Yeah, we boarded that highly suspect warship Danvers pinged.

-[The camera cuts showing a few of the Avengers in holographic calls from the lef
+[The camera cuts showing a few of the Avengers in holographic calls from the left